Surgical Post-Training: Proximal On-Policy Distillation for Reasoning with Knowledge Retention: Introduction

-Our contributions are summarized as follows: \begin{enumerate} \item We demonstrate that beyond on-policy data, implicit regularization is another critical factor in mitigating forgetting.
-We show that with identical data, SFT fails to generalize, whereas DPO retains previous knowledge. \item We identify the ``pull-up'' effect in positive-only training, and insufficiency of DPO for rigid reasoning tasks.
-We then validate a binary classification objective that provides a denser signal. \item We propose \methodName, a computationally efficient paradigm that mitigates catastrophic forgetting by synergizing minimal-edit data rectification with a reward-based objective.
-We validate our method on Qwen3-8B and Llama-3.1-8B-Instruct, demonstrating consistent improvements and robust generalization.
+In this paper, we make the following contributions. \textit{Firstly}, we demonstrate that beyond on-policy data, implicit regularization is another critical factor in mitigating forgetting, showing that with identical data, SFT fails to generalize whereas DPO retains prior learned knowledge. \textit{Secondly}, we propose \methodName, a proximal on-policy distillation framework that mitigates catastrophic forgetting by synergizing minimal-edit data rectification with a reward-based objective; we identify the ``pull-up'' effect in positive-only training and the insufficiency of DPO for reasoning, and validate a binary classification objective that provides a denser signal. \textit{Thirdly}, \modify{we show that \methodName establishes a superior initialization for subsequent reinforcement learning: compared to applying GRPO directly, initializing GRPO with \methodName checkpoints substantially unlocks higher performance ceilings on in-domain math (+7.2\%) and Connect4 (+21.7\%), with better general instruction-following capabilities.} \textit{Lastly}, to strictly evaluate OOD reasoning without data contamination, we leverage GAMEBoT \citep{lin2025gamebot} to dynamically construct a \texttt{Connect4} dataset for reliable evaluation.